jone006/imsip6_bisicles_paper/README.md

 conda activate ismip6_plotting_env

-To reporoduce figures, you can then run:
+To reproduce figures, you can then run:

 python create_ISMIP6_plots.py /path/to/BISICLES_ismip6_output_8km_2/ /path/to/thermal_forcings_ismip6/ /path/to/smb_anomaly_ismip6/